Mart Bax: Scientific misconduct

-The presentation by Bax of the town of "Patricksville" (presumably Buttevant) as having extensive corruption, bribery, and clientelism is considered controversial among experts.
+Bax's portrayal of the fictional town of "Patricksville" as having extensive corruption, bribery, and clientelism was later found to contain invented facts and fabricated or unreliable fieldwork data.

-He claimed in his scientific publications there had been an estimated 140 killings, 60 people missing and 600 refugees from the pilgrimage village Medjugorje, in Herzegovina during the Bosnian War (1992–1995).
+In his publications, Bax claimed that approximately 140 people had been killed, 60 were missing, and approximately 600 had fled Medjugorje during the conflict.
 Bax wrote that he had based his observations on extensive local field research.
-He called these killings the "small war".
-The reason for the killings in 1991/1992 were according to Bax not ethnic conflict but a vendetta between clans.
-Apart from very local writings near Medjugorje these claims were first criticized in journalistic writings in 2008.
-In April 2013 at latest both the existence of the mass killing, missing people, and refugees turned to out to be false beyond reasonable doubt.
+He called this alleged conflict the "little war" ("mali rat").
+According to Bax, the alleged killings in 1991–1992 were the result of a vendetta between clans rather than ethnic conflict.
+Apart from very local writings near Medjugorje, Bax's claims were first publicly challenged in journalistic investigations in 2008.
+By April 2013, there was strong evidence that Bax's claims about the mass killings, missing persons, and refugees were unfounded.

 In October 2012 the Dutch book Ontspoorde Wetenschap (Engl.: Derailed Science) by the science journalist Frank van Kolfschooten was published.
 In the book Van Kolfschooten pointed to the lack of confirmation of the vendetta.
 Bax had published anonymized results about field research that he stated to have done in a monastery in the province of North Brabant in the Netherlands.
 Van Kolfschooten had doubts about the existence of the monastery, because the existence of the monastery could not be confirmed by experts and because Bax refused to tell anyone in confidence the name and the location of the monastery.
 The writings by Van Kolfschooten were largely based on the unpublished work of Dr. Peter Jan Margry of the Meertens institute.
 The Free University, Amsterdam, reacted by announcing an investigation of Bax's works.

 The Dutch Volkskrant newspaper wrote in April 2013 that Bax's scientific writings about the Bosnian pilgrimage site Medjugorje contained many important incorrect citations to local writings or to non-existent local writings.
 Bax also incorrectly stated that the resident register was destroyed during the Bosnian war.

 The Volkskrant also wrote in the same lengthy article that approximately one third of the scientific publications that Bax had submitted to the university's internal database, called Metis, did not exist.
 The Volkskrant accused him of fraud.

 A commission to investigate this possible scientific misconduct was chaired by Michiel Baud.
 It published its findings in a report dated September 9, 2013, which was made public on September 23, 2013.
 The commission confirmed serious misconduct: